 - Essential oils: Essential oils are a great way to foster relaxation and better sleep.
 Many people choose to use a diffuser with essential oils to give their room a calming scent.
 One of the most popular scents for good sleep is lavender.

 - CBD: CBD may help promote more deep sleep.
-CBD comes from marijuana, but it does not contain tetrahydrocannabinol (THC), the psychoactive ingredient in marijuana that causes people to feel high.
-Studies have shown sleep improvements from using CBD.
+CBD comes from cannabis, but it does not contain tetrahydrocannabinol (THC), the psychoactive ingredient that causes people to feel high.
+Studies18 have suggested sleep improvements from using CBD.
 A common way to use CBD is through CBD oil, placing several drops under the tongue, and waiting 30-60 seconds before swallowing.

 Can a mattress affect deep sleep?